Working with Flows

 Transactions, a boolean value indicating whether the endpoint handles transactions.

 There are several scenarios when you might want to stop and start an application’s endpoints.
-This is a particularly useful feature when services have more than one endpoint.
+This is a particularly useful feature when flows have more than one endpoint.

 During development, it may be helpful to stop an endpoint so that you can focus on a particular part of your application.
 For example, you might want to stop an endpoint so that you can eliminate a potential source of errors.
 You might do this if you are tracing down an application performance problem.
 You have determined that something with application messages is slowing down your system, but you need to isolate the source of the message that is causing the bottleneck.
 In a scenario such as this, you would frequently stop some endpoint, check the performance, then start that endpoint.
 You would repeat these steps with different endpoints until discovering the problem.